Likelihood Scores for Sparse Signal and Change-Point Detection: Change-point detection

+In the sparse likelihood algorithm we combine these p-values using $\ell_N(\bp_{stu})$, where $\bp_{stu} = (p_{stu}^1, \ldots, p_{stu}^N)$.
+When the data follow some other distributions, the corresponding likelihood ratio statistic and p-value can be computed accordingly.

-The use of a sparsity likelihood score is motivated by the need to detect well when only a small fraction of the sequences undergo mean changes at $t$.
-For $T$ large, computing the sparsity likelihood score for all $(s,t,u)$ is expensive.
-Instead we integrate the approximating set idea of Walther (2010) to identify quickly a local region where a change-point lies, with the CUSUM-type scores used in WBS to estimate more accurately the change-point location within this region.
+Sparse likelihood scores detects well when only a small fraction of the sequences undergo change of mean.
+For $T$ large computing the sparse likelihood score for all $(s,t,u)$ is expensive.
+Instead we combine the approximating set idea of Walther (2010) to first space out the $(s,t,u)$ that are evaluated, and to apply the CUSUM-type scores used in WBS to estimate the change-point location accurately only when the first step indicates a change-point.

-In addition to computational savings, through this two-step approach we are able to incorporate multi-scale penalization terms in (\ref{plp}), similar to those used in D\"{u}mbgen and Spokoiny (2001) and in the SMUCE algorithm of Frick, Munk and Sieling (2014), to ensure optimality not only at all levels of sparsity, but also at all orders of mean changes.
+In addition to computational savings, through this two-step approach we are able to incorporate multi-scale penalization terms similar to those used in D\"{u}mbgen and Spokoiny (2001) and the SMUCE algorithm of Frick, Munk and Sieling (2014), to ensure optimality not only at all levels of sparse change-points, but also at all orders of change magnitudes.